TiberiuGingu/Autofocus/README.md

 The picture is blurred with a certain level introduced from the keyboard.

-Then a training process is needed to determine the function between the contrast and blur level .The image is blurred with different levels and the contrasts are calculated, to obtain a data set.
-The minimum of this function is used to find the optimal blur level for which the image is in focus.
+Then a training process is needed to determine the function between the contrast and blur level.The image is blurred with different levels and the contrasts are calculated, to obtain a data set of points [blur, contrast].
+Applying least squares method we can aproximate the function's curve.

+With the curve drawn, we can plot the position of the originally blurred image on it.
+Using the golden section method, we search for the maximum function value which represents the point where the blur is optimal and it has the biggest contrast.

+The blur is reduced gradually and the contrast is increasing, while displaying the image right next to the chart.
+In the end the image will return to the original one.

 ## How to run the program